kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Revised thumbnail cleanup to make sure temp files aren't deleted when generating thumbnails for more than one video at a time.
+Still a little shaky.

+= 1.0.2 - October 21, 2011 =
-1.0.2 Fixed a shocking number of unenclosed stings in get_options() calls.
+* Fixed a shocking number of unenclosed stings in get_options() calls.
 Bad programming.
 Didn't affect functionality, but will stop generating errors.
-Removed clumsy check for FFMPEG running.
+* Removed clumsy check for FFMPEG running.
 Was preventing encoding if ANY user on the server was running FFMPEG.
 Be wary of overusing your system resources though.

+= 1.0.1 - October 21, 2011 =
-1.0.1 Quick fix to add mdetect.php to the plugin package from Wordpress
+* Quick fix to add mdetect.php to the plugin package from Wordpress

+= 1.0 - October 20, 2011 =
+* Huge re-write.
-1.0 Huge re-write.
-Integrated with Wordpress Media Library and added WEBM support.
-Increased control over thumbnail generation.
-Added tab to Insert Video dialog box for adding by URL (like the old version).
+* Integrated with Wordpress Media Library and added WEBM support.
+* Increased control over thumbnail generation.
+* Added tab to Insert Video dialog box for adding by URL (like the old version).

+= 0.2.1 - October 9, 2011 =
-0.2.1 Check made to ensure iPhone/iPod/Android compatible encode video height is an even number when HTML5 video encodes are made.
+* Check made to ensure iPhone/iPod/Android compatible encode video height is an even number when HTML5 video encodes are made.

+= 0.2 - January 18, 2011 =
-0.2 First Release
+* First Release